DingdaDev/mosaicinator/README.md

 # mosaicinator
-Script that turns any photo into a mosaic.
+Script that turns any given photo into a mosaic.
+Needs pillow to work.